Evidence of dynamical dark energy in a non-flat universe: current and future observations: Results and Analyses

 The other criterion, DIC, employs both the Bayesian statistics and the information theory concepts \citep{spiegelhalter2002bayesian}.
 It is expressed as \citep{Liddle:2007fy}

 in which $C_{\rm B}=\overline{{D({\bf p})}}-D(\bar{{\bf p}})$ is the Bayesian complexity and over-lines imply the standard mean value.
 Moreover, $D({\bf p})$ is the Bayesian deviation, which can be expressed as $D({\bf p})=\chi^2_{\rm t}({\bf p})$ in the case of exponential class of distributions [see more details in Refs. \cite{Trashorras:2016azl,Rezaei:2021qpq}].
-In a similar fashion, we define $\Delta$DIC ($=$ DIC (model) $-$ DIC ($\Lambda$CDM)).
-In Table~\ref{tab:IC} we presented the results of model comparison obtained from different information criteria.
-We can categorize our results in this part as follows:
+In a similar fashion, we define $\Delta$DIC ($=$ DIC (model) $-$ DIC (non-flat $\Lambda$CDM)).
+In Table~\ref{tab:IC} we presented the results of model comparison obtained from different information criteria considering all the combined datasets.
+In the following we discuss the results of the information criteria.

-\begin{itemize} \item {\bf AIC:} Assuming the results of this criterion we observed that using both data combinations, $\Lambda$CDM is the best model.
-Considering CMB, we saw that for all the parametrizations, we have $\Delta {\rm AIC} > 4$ which means considerably ``less support'' for these models.
-Using other data combination, without CMB, $\Lambda$CDM with ${\rm AIC} =1067.3$ is the best model, while we have ``significant support'' for SPADE-I and ``Considerably less support'' for PADE-I and PADE-II.